Emerging Fuels Pipelines

 Storage

-Carbon storage is the process of safely and permanently injecting carbon dioxide (CO2) in underground geologic formations, thousands of feet deep in the ground.
+Carbon storage is the process of safely and permanently placing carbon dioxide (CO2) thousands of feet deep in underground geologic formations.

-Carbon Capture and Storage, or CCS, is a process that will allow Louisiana’s industries that emit carbon dioxide (CO2) to both maintain their business plans and reduce CO2 emissions by using special equipment to remove the CO2 from their facilities’ exhaust before it reaches the air.
-Once captured, the CO2 can be transported by pipeline to an underground storage area for safe and permanent storage.
-The same type of solid layers of rock that have kept oil and natural gas locked underground for millions of years can safely store CO2.
+Carbon Capture, Utilization and Storage, or CCUS, is a process that will allow Louisiana’s industries that emit carbon dioxide (CO2) to both maintain their business plans and reduce CO2 emissions.
+First, it uses special equipment to remove the CO2 from their facilities’ exhaust before it reaches the air.
+Once captured, the CO2 can either be provided to companies for other uses or transported by pipeline to an underground storage area for safe and permanent storage.
+The same type of impermeable rock layers that have kept oil, natural gas and naturally occurring CO2 locked underground for millions of years can safely store CO2.

-Proper storage areas are underground geologic formations, such as depleted oil and natural gas reservoirs, saline deposits and unmineable coal seams, with four special characteristics.
-The first is that part of the rock formation is porous because the pores provide the space in which the CO2 is stored.
-The second is permeability, meaning the porous rock is arranged in layers that allow the CO2 to be injected and move through the rock formation.
-The third is the existence of a cap rock, a solid, impermeable layer of rock that acts as a seal trapping the CO2 underground.
+Proper storage areas have special characteristics.
+First, part of the rock formation must be porous because the pores provide the space in which the CO2 is stored.
+The second characteristic is permeability, meaning the porous rock is arranged in layers that allow the CO2 to move through the rock formation.
+The third is the existence of a cap rock, an impermeable rock layer that acts as a seal trapping the CO2 underground.
 Finally, the rock formation must be deep enough to have multiple layers of rock above it and to be subject to enough pressure to keep the CO2 stored within the pores of the rock.

-CO2 is compressed from a gas into an almost liquid state before being injected through a well into the rock formation.
-Once underground, the CO2 remains trapped in one of four ways.
-Some of the CO2 will remain in the pore space, while other parts will float up through the pore space and stay trapped under the cap rock.
-A large portion of the CO2 will dissolve into the brine water that is also trapped in the pore space.
-Over time, some of the dissolved CO2 will react with the minerals in the rock and solidify.
+CO2 is compressed from a gas into an almost liquid state before being put underground through a well into the rock formation.
+Once underground, some of the CO2 will remain lower in the pore space, while other parts will float up and stay trapped under the cap rock.
+A large portion of the CO2 will dissolve into the brine that is also trapped in the pore space.
+Over time, some of this dissolved CO2 will react with the minerals in the rock and solidify.

 For more information, visit the Global CCS Institute or the National Energy Technology Laboratory.